 Managing Your Expenses can be Tricky

-You will probably already know that London is expensive.
+Life in London as an international student can be very expensive.
 But you still might be surprised at just how costly life can become!
 It isn’t just the food and social events that dent your pockets.
 Travelling around the city on public transport can also add up.
 Even though the city can be pricey, there are ways to live here on a budget.
 Here are some tips on how to manage the expenses of living in the UK’s capital:

 The best thing you can do is budget effectively when you first move to London to keep an eye on your expenditure.
 With a clear plan about how much money you have for food, travel, studies, rent and socialising, you will be able to manage your expenditure much better.